asagi4/comfyui-prompt-control/README.md

 If you want to enable a hack to fix this, set `PROMPTCONTROL_ENABLE_CACHE_HACK=1` in your environment.
 Unset it to disable.

 It's a purely optional performance optimization that allows Prompt Control nodes to override their cache keys in a way that should not interfere with other nodes.
 Note that the optimization only works if the text input to the lazy nodes is a constant (so either directly on the node or from a primitive); outputs from other nodes can't be optimized.

+- Cutoff does not work with models that use non-CLIP text encoders, like Flux.
+This might be fixable, but it's uncertain if cutoff even makes sense for those models.